OnyxfireInc/OnyxBackupVM/docs/index.md

 Use the `xe vdi-import` command.
 See `xe help vdi-import` for parameter options.
 The current Citrix documentation is lacking and the best vdi-import examples can be found at http://wiki.xensource.com/wiki/Disk_import/export_APIs

 ### Pool DB Restore
-Consult the Citrix XenServer Administrator's Guide chapter 8 and review sections that discuss the `xe pool-restore-database` command.
+Consult the Citrix Hypervisor Administrator's Guide chapter 8 and review sections that discuss the `xe pool-restore-database` command.
    * If `pool_backup` option has been specified then a %BACKUP_DIR%/POOL_DB/metadata_[date]-[time].db file will be created.

 ### Host Backup Restore